 Here you can see a list of names on the left and a group of eight small icons in the top right corner.
 At the bottom of the screen it says "who is in building" and the small A icon is currently lit up.
-You should still be holding down the top right flat switch at this point.
-The first name on the list is now highlighted by the oblong cursor.
-If you use the directional control pad you can move the cursor across all the small icons.
-Move it over B then press any of the coloured buttons on your controller.
+Move the cursor over icon B then left-click to select it.
 You are now shown the list of building types.
-C will show you addresses and D will sort them into alphabetical order if they aren't already.
-Now, move the cursor back to the first entry on the list and press any button.
-If the terminal is working correctly you will be given a list of directions.
+Icon C will show you addresses and icon D will sort them into alphabetical order if they aren't already.
+Select icon C again, then select the first address in the list.
+If the terminal is working correctly you will be given a list of directions on how to get there.
 If not, don't worry for now.
 You will come across many more of these terminals as you progress in the game.
+To stop accessing the terminal, press the right mouse button.
+You will now return to the normal view of the outside world.

-DROPPING ITEMS You now know that the right hand top switch allows you to manipulate facilities in a location.
+DROPPING ITEMS You now know that the right mouse button allows you to manipulate facilities (e.g terminals) in a location.
 It can also be used to pick up, store and drop items.
 There aren't many items lying around here so we are going to delve into the Backpack of one of your four 'droids and take an item out, drop it then place it back in the Backpack again.
 Turn away from the terminal so that it is now to your left, and the door to the City Records Office is behind you.
-Now press and hold down the top right switch again.
-The cursor will appear in the middle of the bottom of the main view as a line.
-This means that it can't find any items to pick up or facilities to use in your current location.
-However, this does allow you to go into the Backpack of one of your 'droids without having had to pick up an item first.
-With the right switch still held down, press and release the yellow button on your controller.
-This will open up the yellow droids Backpack.
+Now left-click on the yellow 'droids panel (which is the top right hand panel flanking the main view).
+This action will access the yellow 'droids Backpack screen.

-Here you can see the 'droids current inventory (what they are carrying).
-Once again, the cursor is present.
-It starts off on the 'droid diagram on the left hand side of this screen.
-If you use your directional control pad you can move the highlight across the items either currently equipped on the 'droid (the left hand diagram) or the items just being carried in the Backpack (on the right).
-We want to pick up an item, so we must firstly highlight any item from the Backpack, then press the coloured button that represents the 'droid once (in this case, yellow) to pick up the item.
-If you press a different button (e.g. red) by accident then it will switch to the red 'droids Backpack instead.
-If this happens, press the yellow button to return to the correct Backpack.
+Here you can see the 'droid's current inventory (what it is carrying).
+The items currently equipped on the 'droid are shown on the left hand diagram but only if you move the cursor over that area first.
+The items just being carried in the Backpack are always shown on the right of this screen.
+We want to pick up an item, so move the cursor over any item and left-click.
+When you now move the cursor around, you drag the chosen item with it!
 Once we have picked up the item, its name and other details will scroll along the bottom of the Backpack window.
-Now, let go of all buttons and switches on your CD32 controller.
-You will go back to the main view, but this time the item you picked up should have appeared in the yellow 'droids panel to the right of the main view.
+Now, move the cursor out of the Backpack area and place it over the yellow 'droid's panel.
+The item you have picked up will change its appearance.
+Don't worry about this for the moment.
+Left-click the mouse and you will switch back to the main view, but this time the item you picked up should have appeared in the yellow 'droids panel to the right of the main view.
 This means that the item is now waiting to be used or dropped.
-If the item hasn't appeared on the panel, then you should go back into the Backpack.
+If the item hasn't appeared on the panel, then you should go back into the Backpack and try again.
 The reason that the item has not appeared is because it physically could not find a clear edge inside the Backpack to allow the item to be slid out.
 Rearrange the contents so that one edge has a large enough gap then go through the taking procedure again.